syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 ## IsAddNewIndex(int rowIndex)

-To determine if a specific row index in a SfDataGrid represents the `AddNewRow`, you can use the `IsAddNewIndex` method of the `DataGridIndexResolver` class.
+To determine if a specific row index in a SfDataGrid is associated with the `AddNewRow`, you can use the `IsAddNewIndex` method of the `DataGridIndexResolver` class.
 This method takes the row index as a parameter and returns a boolean value indicating whether the specified row is the `AddNewRow`.

 Here is an example of how you can use this method to determine if a row is the `AddNewRow` :